Klalena/data_stories_of_alena.github.io/_posts/2020-11-06-Dashboard-on-Trends-in-PhD-Receipients-in-the-US.md

 - Do more international student enroll in doctorate programs over time?
 Do particular fields of study attract more international students?
 Is it because of the higher payoff in that field?  🤔 (Graph II)
 - What are the top countries of origin of international students?
 (Graph III)

 To answer these questions, I have created an interactive [dashboard](https://share.streamlit.io/klalena/dashboard_on_phd_data/main/app.py) with Streamlit.
-I will leave it up to you to explore.
+Why don't you try to answer these questions using the dashboard below?

 <iframe width=700 height= 1700 frameborder=0 scrolling="no" src="https://share.streamlit.io/klalena/dashboard_on_phd_data/main/app.py"></iframe>